Swim Mindfully. Swim Marvelously.~ Mediterra Swim ~

-Why Mediterra International Swimming?[From Head Coach Mat Hudson] After discovering Total Immersion swimming as an adult I found myself swimming better in mid-life than I ever could 20 years prior.
+After discovering Total Immersion swimming in 2001 began swimming better in mid-life than I ever could 20 years prior as a youthful competitor.
 I found myself with enviable ease and skill that others were asking me to teach.
-Eventually, I found myself swimming in the Mediterranean Sea with exceptionally clear and mild conditions – yet virtually no one was here enjoying marvelous swimming in the marvelous sea with me.
-I had to see more people coming to enjoy the advantages of the Total Immersion technique in such wonderful water!
-So I launched Mediterra International to create Total Immersion training opportunities for people to:
+Eventually, I moved to Turkey and found myself swimming longer and longer in the Mediterranean Sea with exceptionally clear and mild conditions – yet virtually no one was there enjoying marvelous swimming in that incredible environment.
+I had to see more people coming to enjoy the advantages of the Total Immersion technique and then enjoy it in such wonderful water!

 - Transform their swimming abilities, confidence, and sense of potential.

-- Introduce the power and pleasure of deep practice.
+- Learn the power and pleasure of deep practice.

-- Invite them into the wonder and inspiration of open-water swimming.
+- Increase their wonder and inspiration for open-water swimming.

-- Use swimming to teach mental skills that could be used in the larger context of life.
+- Learn teach mental skills that are used in the larger context of life.

 For The Love Of Open Water